brk-a/ai_agents/algo_trading/notes.md

 ## WTF is the S&P 500?
 * world's most popular stock index
     - standard and poor's 500: represents the performance of the 500 most valuable companies listed in the US
-    - many investment funds are benchmarked to the S&P 500; they seek to, at the veryleast, replicate the performance of this index
+    - many investment funds are benchmarked to the S&P 500; they seek to, at the very least, replicate the performance of this index
 * it is market-cap-weighted
     - the proportion/weight of a stock in the index is proportional to the company's market capitalisation
     - larger companies have a more outsized influence on the index (another way of saying this is: market cap is directly proportional to weight)